 By: John Blythe

 Automobile accidents are never an enjoyable experience.
 If the driver at fault is uninsured, a victim may have additional concerns regarding their options.
 Fortunately, there are legal remedies available to help properly compensate victims of accidents caused by uninsured motorists.
+If you were injured in the State of New York as a result of a motor vehicle accident, you are likely entitled to no-fault benefits.
+No-fault benefits can pay for the costs associated with medical treatment, time lost from work, and out of pocket expenses you may have as a result of a motor vehicle accident.

 New York Insurance Law § 3420(f) requires all in-state car insurance policies to provide $25,000 in coverage for accidents caused through the fault of an underinsured or uninsured motorist.
 Uninsured motorists include drivers who do not carry insurance, drivers whose insurance carrier has denied coverage, drivers whose insurance limit is not enough to fully compensate a victim’s injuries, and hit-and-run drivers.